-The results of the Forecast show that the net energy for load (NEL) to be supplied to ARP Participants is expected to grow at an annual average growth rate of 1.0% from 2012-2021, and at 1.6% from Fiscal Year 2022-2031.
-The Base Case 2012 ARP forecast summer peak demand is 1,265 MW and forecast annual NEL for Calendar Year 2012 is 6,116 GWh.
-(These values do not include the Quincy Sale.)
+The results of the Forecast show that the net energy for load (NEL) to be supplied to ARP Participants is expected to grow at an annual average growth rate of 0.9% from 2013-2022, and at 1.5% from Fiscal Year 2023-2032.
+The Base Case 2013 ARP forecast summer peak demand is 1,264 MW and forecast annual NEL for Calendar Year 2013 is 6,129 GWh.
+(These values do not include the Quincy Sale and are measured at each ARP Participant's delivery point, or "city gate".)

 FMPA's ARP has entered into a five year contract with the City of Quincy (Quincy) to provide all of its bulk power requirements which are above and beyond purchases from Southeastern Power Administration (SEPA).
 Quincy's load forecast was developed by FMPA staff and was based on Quincy monthly historical peaks and energy for 2008 through 2009.
 Monthly distribution ratios were developed and then projected forward taking into account Quincy's SEPA contract and escalated at 1.2% annually.
-Quincy's 2012 forecast summer peak demand requirement from the ARP is 26 MW and forecast annual NEL for Calendar Year 2012 is 115 GWh.
+Quincy's 2013 forecast summer peak demand requirement from the ARP is 26 MW, and forecast annual NEL for Calendar Year 2013 is 116 GWh.

-The combination of Quincy's energy requirements from the ARP and the requirements of ARP Participants results in a 2012 forecast summer peak demand of 1,291 MW and a Calendar Year NEL forecast of 6,231 GWh.
+The combination of Quincy's energy requirements from the ARP and the requirements of ARP Participants results in a 2013 forecast summer peak demand of 1,290 MW and a Calendar Year NEL forecast of 6,246 GWh.